PocketCorporation/demo-repo/README.md

 ## Deci-rem

 I applied a default font size of 62.5% to the root to convert rem to 10px for rounding, so no need for the crazy 16px conversions and division problems.
-This way 1.6 rem now = 16px
+This way 1.6 rem now = 16px.

-You can explictly set the font-size on a parent to 1.6rem when you want to use em, otherwise you simply add a decimal place to any px value and the conversion is easy
+You can explictly set the font-size on a parent to 1.6rem when you want to use em, otherwise you simply add a decimal place to any px value and the conversion is easy.

 ## Navbar

-The highest point across elements at the top is the 'Request Demo button' 210px(13.125rem) x 60px(3.75rem) There is 47px above this, which is where I have set the navbar
+The highest point across elements at the top is the 'Request Demo button' 210px(13.125rem) x 60px(3.75rem) There is 47px above this, which is where I have set the navbar.

 The top content / navbar is 47 px from the top
-1 px shy of 3rem(48px)
+1 px shy of 3rem(48px).

 While this project is made with design software, the use of a border placeholder in design can throw things off by the borders thinkness whereas outlines don’t affect the elements content positioning.

-The left most element is 240px(15rem) from the edge
+The left most element is 240px(15rem) from the edge.

-1248 width(47.175rem), 112(7rem) right margin
+1248 width(47.175rem), 112(7rem) right margin.

 ## The Logo

-Made with before and after pseudo elements, I reduced the height of the entire element by the size of margin from the top of the navbar to eliminate bottom overflow
+Made with before and after pseudo elements, I reduced the height of the entire element by the size of margin from the top of the navbar to eliminate bottom overflow.

 ## Menu Items

-To deal with the text jitter which comes from the shifting of surrounding elements by the font weight of the on focus change I used a text shadow for the focus effect
+To deal with the text jitter which comes from the shifting of surrounding elements by the font weight of the on focus change I used a text shadow for the focus effect.

+There are slight variations in the widths of the words by less than 1px. the height is also 25px instead of 26px.

 ## The Arrow
-The arrow height is 0 px, with a 2 px border border radius 2px and the chevron cluster is a total of 14 x 6 px
+The arrow height is 0 px, with a 2 px border border radius 2px and the chevron cluster is a total of 14 x 6 px.

 In the design software there is a 90% rotation on the element which suggests that it is the corner of a box, and design software allows for rounded terminals, via border radius.